 3. I have learned that there is hope in hopelessness.
 After my divorce, there were days when I felt so hopeless I didn’t think I’d survive, but I did.
 There were days when I ugly-cried to my friends and my family, sure that no one would ever want to do life with me, a woman with three young kids and a damaged heart.

-I have now been married for six years to a man who, when we were dating, promised that he’d treat my children better than they’d ever been treated before.
+I have now been married for nine years to a man who, when we were dating, promised that he’d treat my children better than they’d ever been treated before.
 He is kind, loyal, honest, and fair—a person who makes things better, not worse.
 The list of things that he has done for me and for the kids is long, and we are so much better because of his unconditional love for us.
 The pieces of my broken past have been mended by the power of our beautifully blended family.

 Keep getting up each day, friends.
 Hold fast to faith.
 Believe that there are better things ahead.
 Because I am living proof that there is hope in hopelessness.
 Happiness really can rise up from ashes to rebuild magnificent things.